Temporary Resident Visas FAQ

 You may apply online or using a paper application to extend your status as a temporary resident.
 You should submit your application for an extended stay in Canada at least 30 days before your status expires.
 If your temporary resident status expires after you submit your application for an extension but before you receive a decision on the application, you may remain in Canada under implied status.
 This status lasts until a decision is made on your new application.

 In general, international students require a study permit to pursue an educational program in Canada.
 However, there are several exceptions to this rule.
-If your program in Canada is less than six months you do not require a study permit, although it may be a good idea to apply for one in case you decide to continue your studies.
+If your program in Canada is less than six months in duration you do not require a study permit, although it may be a good idea to apply for one in case you decide to continue your studies.
 As well, you may study in Canada without a study permit if you are a family member or staff member of a foreign representative accredited by Foreign Affairs and International Trade Canada.
 You should contact your embassy in Canada for more information.
 In addition, if you are a member of a foreign armed force under the Visiting Forces Act, you will not be required to obtain a study permit.
 If your family members wish to study in Canada, they must meet the requirements.
 Finally, if you are in Canada on a work permit or student visa, your minor children can study at the secondary or elementary level.
 They must first enter Canada on a visitor visa.

 As a general rule, a foreign national must obtain a Work Permit in order to work in Canada, although there are some exceptions.